 What Is A Consumer Proposal?

 A consumer proposal is an agreement between you and your creditors to pay a percentage of what you still owe them, or to extend the amount of time you have to repay them, or a combination of both.
-This agreement is administered by a Licensed Insolvency Trustee (LIT) who will work with you to come up with a proposal, which will be presented as an offer to your creditors to help eliminate your debt sooner rather than later.
+This agreement is facilitated by a Licensed Insolvency Trustee (LIT) who will help you come up with a proposal, which will be presented as an offer to your creditors to help eliminate your debt sooner rather than later.

 How Does A Consumer Proposal Work?